sgmackie/Polar/README.md

     - Polar:
         - Began to seperate the rendering streams & threads away from the WASAPI layer to be more platform independent
         - Created the POLAR_BUFFER object that is used to write and read audio data
+        - Added ability to switch between waveforms (sine or square)

 - v0.1:
     - WASAPI:
-        - Created platform initial layer (multi-threaded)
+        - Created  initial platform layer (multi-threaded)
     - Polar:
-        - Created basic interface functions to the WASAPI layer
+        - Created basic interface functions to call the WASAPI layer
-        - Created POLAR_OBJECTS that are used to store audio data
+        - Created POLAR_OBJECTS that hold the name and type of audio to render